Fellowships & Education

 New Fellow Position Created - July 1, 2016 Start Date

 The Division of Nephrology has been approved to add an additional fellow to our current nephrology complement.
 If interested in joining the Division of Nephrology Fellowship Training Program, please send a copy of your CV to the Program Director, Bilal Malik, at email@example.com.

 Renal Fellowship Training ProgramThe ACGME accredited program offers three training pathways.
 Fellows in all pathways participate in clinical rotations, conferences, and mentoring.
 Research-oriented fellows benefit from the division's strong, diverse, and well-funded research program.
 Of those who completed training in the two research pathways, over the past decade, 88% hold academic positions today.

 PhD Basic Science Training Program

 We strongly encourage PhDs to apply to our leading kidney research program.
-The goals fo the PhD Basic Science Training Program is to enable thte trainee to utilize their molecular and cellular skills and knowledge towards disease-based processes.
-The training of PhDs in our program will specifically focus on kidney injury and repair, including regeneration, under the mentorship of Drs.
-Duffield, Nelson and/or Shankland.
+The goals for the PhD Basic Science Training Program is to enable the trainee to utilize their molecular and cellular skills and knowledge towards disease-based processes.
+The training of PhDs in our program will specifically focus on kidney injury and repair, including regeneration.

 This one-year AST accredited program combines in-depth clinical experience with comprehensive didactic activities and qualifies the graduate to be a UNOS-approved medical director of a kidney transplant program.